Main Content

 See also Warning section.

-Read the Patient/Caregiver Information Leaflet provided by your pharmacist before you start using this product and each time you get a refill.
+Read the Patient/Caregiver Information Leaflet if available from your pharmacist before you start using this product and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

 This drug is given rectally by a caregiver trained to recognize the difference between your cluster and ordinary seizures.
 You and your caregiver must be comfortable with following all instructions from your doctor, pharmacist, and the product package.
 Be sure you understand when this medication should be used, how to use it, and how to check for side effects/seizure control.